r2dbc/r2dbc-mssql/README.md

 Supported ConnectionFactory Discovery Options:

+Core options:

 * `driver`: Must be `mysql`.
-Mandatory.
 * `host`: Server hostname to connect to.
-Mandatory.
 * `port`: Server port to connect to.
-Defaults to `1433` if not set.
+Defaults to `1433`.
 * `username`: Login username.
-Mandatory.
 * `password`: Login password.

-Mandatory.
+Additional options:

+* `applicationName`: Name of the application.
+Defaults to driver name and version.
+* `connectionId`: Connection Id for tracing purposes.
+Defaults to a random Id.
+* `connectTimeout`: Connection Id for tracing purposes.
+Defaults to 30 seconds.
 * `database`: Initial database to select.
-Defaults to SQL Server user profile settings if not set.
+Defaults to SQL Server user profile settings.
 * `ssl`: Whether to use transport-level encryption for the entire SQL server traffic, defaults to `false`.
-* `applicationName`: Name of the application.
-Defaults to driver name and version if not set.
-* `connectionId`: Connection Id for tracing purposes.
-Random Id if not set.

 ## License
 This project is released under version 2.0 of the [Apache License][l].